Battle of Todd's Tavern

 The Battle of Todd's Tavern was not the largest cavalry battle of the war, but may have been the most important.
 Confederate horsemen delayed the advance of the Union just long enough so that the Confederate army could win the race to Spotsylvania which extended the war for eleven months.

 On May 4, 1864, Lieutenant General Ulysses S. Grant led Major General George G. Meade's Union Army of the Potomac across the Rapidan River into the tangles of the Wilderness.
 Robert E. Lee attacked him there, and in two days of heavy fighting Grant had both flanks turned and took more than 17,000 casualties.
 Rather than retreat, he issued orders on May 7 for a night march to Spotsylvania Court House, the next stop on the road to Richmond.
-To get there, his cavalry would first have to clear Confederate cavalry from the Brock Road.
+To get there, his cavalry would first have to clear Confederate cavalry from the Brock Road (American Civil War Cavalry Organization).
 This would lead to some of the most intense and important cavalry fighting of war around a country crossroads called Todd's Tavern.

-Major General Phillip H. Sheridan commanded the Union army's cavalry.
-Sheridan had held Todd's Tavern during the Battle of the Wilderness, but had withdrawn his horsemen toward Chancellorsville on the night of May 6th, allowing Major General Fitzhugh Lee's Confederates to reoccupy the intersection.
+Battle of the Wilderness, but had withdrawn his horsemen toward Chancellorsville on the night of May 6th, allowing Major General Fitzhugh Lee's Confederates to reoccupy the intersection.
 Lee's men occupied and strengthened trenches abandoned by Sheridan near the tavern.

 Grant's plans to march the army to Spotsylvania required Sheridan to retake Todd's Tavern from Fitz Lee.
 Sheridan assigned Major Generals Wesley Merritt's and David M. Gregg's divisions to the task.
 While Merritt advanced south from Catharine Furnace to clear the Brock Road, Gregg would leave his camp at the Aldrich Farm and push west up the Catharpin Road.
 The two would meet at Todd's Tavern.
 Once the crossroads was in their hands, Gregg would continue west on the Catharpin Road and seize Corbin's Bridge over the Po River.